Steve Pearce (politician): Elections

 Pearce was elected to the New Mexico House of Representatives in 1996 and re-elected in 1998, both times unopposed.

 Committee assignments

 He was elected as Republican Caucus Chairman and served on the Appropriations Committee.

-2000 U.S. Senate election
+2000 U.S. Senate Campaign

 Pearce ran for the United States Senate in the seat held by longtime incumbent Democrat Jeff Bingaman.
 He lost in the Republican primary to former U.S. Congressman Bill Redmond 60% to 22%.